Strasser-Pablo/scheduler-plugins/pkg/hyperai/README.md

 - The plugin is implemented in Go in `pkg/hyperai/hyperai.go`.
 - The Python gRPC server is in `hack/hyperai-grpc/server.py`.
 - gRPC code generation is automated via `make hyperai-proto`.
+- The plugin now serializes the full Pod and Node objects to JSON and sends them in the gRPC request.
+- The Python server receives and can parse these JSON fields for advanced scoring logic.
 - The plugin gracefully handles gRPC connection failures by falling back to constant scoring.
 - Currently returns a constant score of 42 but the gRPC infrastructure is in place for advanced scoring algorithms.